reactioncommerce/reaction-component-library/docs/developing.md

 - Run `yarn test` command to run all tests in watch mode.
 This command runs only the tests that have changed since the last commit.

-- Run `yarn test -u` to update snapshots.
+- Add the `-u` flag to update snapshots: `docker-compose run --rm web yarn run test -u`

 In a CI container, `yarn test` will not run in watch mode.
 This is because the `CI` environment variable is set in CI containers.
 If you need to run tests in non-watch mode locally, you can do the same: `CI=true yarn test`